johnbedeir/e-conomic/k8s/README.md

 [triple3a/laravel-app-phpmyadmin](https://hub.docker.com/repository/docker/triple3a/laravel-app-phpmyadmin)

-That was created earlier using the following:
+The docker images that was created earlier using the following:

 [laravel-app/Dockerfile](https://github.com/johnbedeir/e-conomic/blob/dev/laravel-app/Dockerfile)